Tumblr launches Cabana, a new app for watching videos with friends

 If this sort of co-watching experience sounds familiar, it’s because there’s quite a bit of action in this space already.

-The recently-funded iMessage-based video chat app Fam has plans to move into the area of group video viewing, but there are existing apps from others who are doing this as well.
+The recently funded iMessage-based video chat app Fam has plans to move into the area of group video viewing, but there are existing apps from others who are doing this as well.
 We recently covered one of those efforts called Let’s Watch It!, an app for watching YouTube or Twitch videos with friends.

 But truthfully, there are a slew of services for group video viewing, including Gaze, MyCircleTV, ShareTube, Togethr TV, Rabbit, Rave, Houseparty, and many, many more.
 Even YouTube is experimenting in this space with an app called Uptime.